 Class Organization Service Projects

 Students in every grade work together to plan and execute a variety of service projects throughout the year.
 All Lakehill students are encouraged to actively participate in the Adopt-A-Shoreline program at White Rock Lake, volunteering monthly to preserve this neighborhood treasure.
-Lakehill has maintained its area at White Rock Lake since 2008, and was named the Adopt-A-Shoreline Volunteer Group of the Year in 2010 and again in 2016.
-In addition, the school maintains a regular route with Meals on Wheels, delivering meals two to three times each month, and hosts two Little Free Libraries, one on each campus.
+Lakehill has maintained its area at White Rock Lake since 2008, and was named the Adopt-A-Shoreline Volunteer Group of the Year in 2010, 2016, and again in 2019.
+In addition, the school maintains a regular route with Meals on Wheels, delivering meals two to three times each month, and hosts a Little Free Library on the Roger L. Perry campus.

 Warrior Outreach Organization (WOO)

 The Warrior Outreach Organization is a community service initiative of the Upper School Student Council.
 All Upper School students are invited to attend these Saturday service projects.
-The group works with a different non-profit organization each quarter, and has worked with For the Love of the Lake, Community Partners of Dallas, City Square, the City of Dallas Graffiti Abatement Program, the Ferguson Road Initiative, Crossroads Community Services, Brother Bill’s Helping Hand, Heart House Dallas, and the North Texas Food Bank.
-Projects for the 2017-18 school year are scheduled for September 9, October 14, January 19, February 24, March 24, and April 21.
+The group works with different non-profit organizations, with previous partners including For the Love of the Lake, Community Partners of Dallas, City Square, the City of Dallas Graffiti Abatement Program, the Ferguson Road Initiative, Crossroads Community Services, Brother Bill’s Helping Hand, Heart House Dallas, East Lake Pet Orphanage, Voice of Hope, and the North Texas Food Bank.

 Community Connections Club